wronai/domd/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.
+Please read our [Contributing Guide][contributing] for details on how to get started.

 ## 📄 License